 Adept’s web-based document management client has enabled CPG users to log in, look up drawings quickly and print off what they need, all from one simple interface…all in a fraction of the time it used to take.
 And that means designers can get started faster, allowing CPG to keep pace with their aggressive modernization plans.

-“With the click of a few drop down menus and a wild card search, you can get to the facilities files fairly quickly and find all the drawings and documents available,” elaborates Reed.
+“With the click of a few drop down menus and a wild card search, you can get to the facilities documents fairly quickly and find all the drawings and documents available,” elaborates Reed.
 “You can start your design a little quicker once you have done the research and found the legacy drawings needed.
 And with Adept’s viewer, there’s no need to switch back and forth between multiple software platforms, or even have the software loaded on the machine.
-CPG can view all the files available without leaving Adept.
+CPG can view all the documents available without leaving Adept.
 It’s an added convenience and time saver.”

 And it’s not just design that benefits from the new search speed.

 “It has made our engineering documents more accessible to everyone in the organization,” adds Reed.
 “Before, if someone wanted a particular drawing, they would have to send a request to our design group and someone would have to search for the drawing and have it printed and mailed, or create a PDF of the file and e-mail it to the requestor.
 Now everyone has immediate access to these drawings and can view the information with a single mouse click.”

 Grace Under Pressure.

 In November of 2011, Adept was put to its first big test at CPG.
 Mike tells the story…